kartonfarkas/api_docs/source/suite/emails/tracked_link.rst

-Querying a Tracked Link of an Email Campaign
+Querying a Tracked Link in an Email Campaign
 ============================================

 Returns all the details of an email campaign's tracked link.